balthapaixao/design-and-analysis-of-algorithms/python-codes/final_project/readme.md

 ## NP-hardness

 The NP-hardness of the unweighted longest path problem can be shown using a reduction from the Hamiltonian path problem: a graph G has a Hamiltonian path if and only if its longest path has length n − 1, where n is the number of vertices in G. Because the Hamiltonian path problem is NP-complete, this reduction shows that the decision version of the longest path problem is also NP-complete.
-In this decision problem, the input is a graph G and a number k; the desired output is yes if G contains a path of k or more edges, and no otherwise.[1]
+In this decision problem, the input is a graph G and a number k; the desired output is yes if G contains a path of k or more edges, and no otherwise.

 If the longest path problem could be solved in polynomial time, it could be used to solve this decision problem, by finding a longest path and then comparing its length to the number k.
 Therefore, the longest path problem is NP-hard.
-The question "does there exist a simple path in a given graph with at least k edges" is NP-complete.[2]
+The question "does there exist a simple path in a given graph with at least k edges" is NP-complete.

 In weighted complete graphs with non-negative edge weights, the weighted longest path problem is the same as the Travelling salesman path problem, because the longest path always includes all vertices.[3]